 Unowhatimeanharry, Noel Fehily and a delighted trainer on the way to the winners’ enclosure after winning the 2016 Grade 1 Albert Bartlett Novices’ Hurdle at the Cheltenham Festival

-Unowhatimeanharry wasn’t the only highly talented hurdler blessed with stamina under Fry’s watchful eye as If The Cap Fits delivered a dramatic late winning charge in the Stayers Hurdle at Aintree, providing stable jockey Sean Bowen with his first Grade 1 at the culmination of the 2018/19 season.
+Unowhatimeanharry wasn’t the only highly talented hurdler blessed with stamina as If The Cap Fits delivered a dramatic late winning charge in the Stayers Hurdle at Aintree, providing stable jockey Sean Bowen with his first Grade 1 at the culmination of the 2018/19 season.

-Increasing quality while maintaining a consistently high strike-rate continues to be the vision for the team.
 Metier flew the flag for the new base near Corscombe during the 2020/21 season winning the the Tolworth Hurdle at Sandown before Love Envoi announced herself as a star of the Mares’ Novice Hurdle division winning at the 2022 Cheltenham Festival under Jonathan Burke.
+Last season she totted up more listed success before going down fighting to finish second to the mighty mare, Honeysuckle in the Mares’ Hurdle at Cheltenham.

-As the dawn of a new season approaches Harry and Ciara Fry are excitedly looking forward to their third season training from Higher Crockermoor.
-A squad of multi-talented young horses including Dubrovnik Harry, Hot Rod Lincoln, Credrojava and Love Envoi, set the pulses racing for another rewarding campaign.
+As the dawn of a new season approaches Harry and Ciara Fry are excitedly looking forward to their fourth season training from Higher Crockermoor.
+A squad of talented young horses including Boothill, Love Envoi, Credrojava and Gidleigh Park (to name a few) will set the pulses racing for another rewarding campaign.

 Sign up to Harry Fry Racing’s Newsletter